neolp/itmp/README.md

 1. against a certificate trust database that comes with the Clients operating system
 2. against an issuing certificate/key hard-wired into the Client
-3. by using new mechanisms like DNS-based Authentication of Named Enitities (DNSSEC)/TLSA
+3. by using new mechanisms like DNS-based Authentication of Named Entities (DNSSEC)/TLSA

 Further, when a Client connects to a Router over a local-only transport such as Unix domain sockets, the file system permissions can be used to create implicit trust.
 E.g. if only the OS user under which the Router runs has the permission to create a Unix domain socket under a specific path, Clients connecting to that path can trust in the router authenticity.

 ### 14.3.
 Client Authentication

 Authentication of a Client to a Router at the ITMP level is not part of the basic profile.
-When running over TLS, a Router MAY authenticate a Client at the transport level by doing a _client certificate based authentication_.
+When running over TLS, a Router MAY authenticate a Client at the transport level by doing a _client certificate-based authentication_.

 #### 14.3.1.
 Routers are trusted